 At Just 4 Kids Pediatric Dentistry and Sedation, our staff works with your child to make exams easier and less intimidating.
 Our child-friendly, fun atmosphere helps keep him or her relaxed before and during exams and teeth cleanings, making the entire process less stressful for your child… and you.

 Our staff has special training in working with children and their growing mouths and teeth.
-Beginning with the first visit to our Pediatric Dentist in Chester VA, we involve your child in the exam, allowing them to look at the instruments used during a checkup and explain what happens during the exam to make it less scary.
+Beginning with the first visit to our Pediatric Dentist in Richmond, we involve your child in the exam, allowing them to look at the instruments used during a checkup and explain what happens during the exam to make it less scary.

 When to Schedule Dental Exams

 Your child’s first dental exam at our Pediatric Dentist in Midlothian should be scheduled soon after his or her first tooth erupts and by their first birthday, based on the recommendation of the American Academy of Pediatric Dentistry.
 Subsequent appointments should be made every 3-6 months.